 I’m a crafts idler.
 I fantasize about projects far more often than I actually do them.

 I used to get together with nursing home residents to write poetry.
-After a year of these gatherings their work was compiled into a small book.
+After a year of these gatherings their work was compiled into a small book., Gathering Our Thoughts.
 The experience itself felt like a living poem.

 As a child I wrote a letter to God and buried it, figuring that’s how my grandparents got to Him.